Many people don’t realise that if they have been injured during a criminal incident, they could be able to make a criminal injury compensation claim.

-Over recent years the risk of being the victim of a crime in the UK has fallen steadily; since its peak in 1995 (Crime in England and Wales 2007/08), violent crime has fallen by 41%.
-However, when a violent crime does occur, it is just as traumatic and distressing for the victim as it has always been.
+Thankfully, the risk of being the victim of a crime has fallen steadily in the UK over recent years - falling by over 60% since its peak in 1995 (according to Crime in England and Wales 2015/2016) - but when a violent crime does occur, it is always a distressing and traumatic time for the victim.

-The Criminal Injuries Compensation Authority (CICA) exists to compensate individuals who have suffered serious criminal injuries, and does so even if the perpetrator has not been found.
-The CICA is capable of awarding compensation amounts ranging from £1,000 to £500,000.
-To make a claim through the CICA, the following conditions must be met:
+The Criminal Injuries Compensation Authority (CICA) was established to compensate people who have suffered serious criminal injuries - even if the person responsible has not been found.
+The CICA can award compensation ranging from £1,000 to £500,000.

-If you are unsure of whether your criminal injury meets these criteria, contact the personal injury solicitors at Lanyon Bowdler as soon as possible for friendly legal advice and guidance.
-If you are a victim of a crime of violence abroad you may be eligible under a scheme of the country where the crime occurred.
+If you are not sure whether your case meets these criteria, the best thing to do is to get in touch us to talk it through.
+If the crime happened abroad, you may be eligible under a scheme of the country where the crime occurred.

-The CICA compensation scheme was set up as an expression of public sympathy and support for innocent victims who have suffered serious criminal injuries, both physical and psychological.
+The CICA compensation scheme was established to support innocent victims who have suffered serious criminal injuries, both physical and psychological.

-The solicitors at Lanyon Bowdler can provide you with specialist assistance:
+The legal professionals here at Lanyon Bowdler can provide you with specialist assistance.

 Remember: If you have been the victim of a violent crime it is important that you report it to the Police as soon as possible, and co-operate with them in order to bring the offender to justice.